What is Waldorf Education?

 How do I apply?

-What Are your school hours?
+What are your school hours?

 My child has special needs.
 Will you be able to accommodate them?